Azaxis/learning-opentok-ios/README.md

         }
     }

-The OTSession object (`_session`), defined by the OpenTok iSO SDK, represents the OpenTok session (which connects users).
+The OTSession object (`_session`), defined by the OpenTok iOS SDK, represents the OpenTok session (which connects users).

 The `[OTSession connectWithToken:error]` method connects the iOS app to the OpenTok session.